“Without art, we should have no notion of the sacred; without science, we should always worship false gods.” W.H. Auden

 more like a king, further and further on.”

 Sacred space always reveals the unexpected.
 We are always changed, though the change may be subtle.
 What might come up are the daily concerns - how to make it through the day - or the current pain: the loss of a loved one, abandonment, ills of body and mind, concerns for children ...
 Joy! and Gratitude!
 As we grow “more like a king, further and further on," our sacred space may reveal something about the greater mysteries...

 when fish and water are one

 when light and dark are indistinguishable

 when questions cease and ideologies melt

 when there is no helping and no taking

-And “this” is well represent by the Buddhist ensō illustrated above, It is meant to express that moment when the mind is still, allowing for creation.
-It symbolizes enlightenment - or, perhaps simply from a Christian perspective - claritas - illumination.
-Traditionally the ensō is done as a part of spiritual practice and it is a kind of meditation in the way that all creative efforts are meditation.
+And “this” is well represented by the Buddhist ensō illustrated above.
+It is meant to express that moment when the mind is still, allowing for creation.
+It symbolizes enlightenment.
+I'm sure all faiths have similar concepts.
+From a Christian perspective - perhaps the discussion would be about the "gaze of faith" and claritas (Thomas Aquinas) - "intellectual light," illumination.
+In Buddhism, traditionally this ensō is done as a part of spiritual practice and it is a kind of meditation in the way that all creative efforts are meditation.

-So trust that through your poetry you will enter that field where there is no right doing or wrong doing and ...
+So trust that through your art you will enter that field where there is no right doing or wrong doing and ...

 “The time will come